 Technical Equality - Unified Communications Benefits for All!

 Company communications encompasses many things, as there is no end to the number of different devices and possible locations.
 Get advanced communications tools like Unified Messaging, Instant messaging, online faxing, mobility, live real-time conversations, and chat – all fully integrated with video and audio meeting solutions.
 And the Unified Communications benefits continue!
-To see Collaboration specific tools and resources, click here.
-For more information on Teams Telephony using Direct Routing, click here.
+See Collaboration specific tools and resources, and here for more information on Teams Telephony using Direct Routing.

 HD video and voice call meetings are fully integrated with the 365 Suite of programs and supports a full spectrum of unified communication benefits and needs from small internal meetings to large virtual events.
 The richness of features provided by Microsoft Unified Communication Solutions can include end-to-end experiences, like custom registration, rich presentation options, host controls and post-event reporting.
 Check out our eBook on Unified Communications Benefits here.